mikeizbicki/lab-goodreads2/README.md

 > **Exercise:**
 >
-> Modify your shell script form Part 4.a so that it does not create any intermediate files in the folder the user called it from.
+> Modify your shell script from Part 4.a so that it does not create any intermediate files in the folder the user called it from.

 ## Submission